-Medicare covers evaluation and treatment to help you perform activities of daily living (like dressing or bathing) when your doctor or other health care provider certifies you need it.
-There may be a limit on the amount Medicare will pay for these services in a single year, and there may be certain exceptions to these limits.
+Medicare covers evaluation and treatment to help you perform activities of daily living (like dressing or bathing) to maintain current capabilities or slow decline when your doctor or other health care provider certifies you need it.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.